 Brokers & Intermediaries

-Brokers, M&A advisors and other intermediaries may stand between you and your ideal seller.
+Brokers, M&A advisors and other intermediaries may stand between you and your ideal seller or they may facilitate the process.
 Developing the skills to manage this source of prospects is critical to the success of your search.
 Since about 40% of search transactions are sourced through these intermediaries, you cannot afford to exclude them!